TransitionSolver/TransitionSolver/README.md

 	python3 -m examples.command_line_interface toy 0 output/Toy/Toy_BP5 0.1040047755 250 3.5 0.2

+Note that for the bubble wall velocity the user may either choose to fix vw to the Chapman-Jouguet velocity which ensures it transforms as a detonation for which the TransitionSolver calculations code is most reliable or to a value input by the user.
+Currently this is controlled by the transitionAnalyser boolean flag bUseChapmanJouguetVelocity and  GWAnalysisSetting  flag of same name.
+In the command line interface these are both controled by the bool bUseCJvw.
+The input vw is passed as an argument of analysePhaseHistory_supplied which is called in all the example scripts and the command line interface.
+However be warned that fro GWs choose a vw that is smaller than the Chapman Jouguet velocity will lead to an error being thrown as currenly only this is supported.
+This will be chnaged in the near future.

 # Computing gravitational waves

 TransitionSolver also comes with a module for computing the GW spectrum in the gws folder.
 The GW spectra are computed from fit formulae as described in [arXiv:2309.05474](https://arxiv.org/abs/2309.05474) and [arXiv:2306.17239](https://arxiv.org/abs/2306.17239).
 To compute gravitational waves while running basic functionality of PhaseTracer please use the command line arguments above, specifying 1, 2 or 3 for GWs.
 If GWs is set to: